Skip to content

 Speech Pathology by video

-Articulation drills, language games, literacy, fluency, social communication, AAC programming, voice work — all evidence-based via telehealth and often better than clinic for shy or anxious kids.
+Articulation drills, language games, literacy, fluency, social communication, AAC programming, voice work.
+All evidence-based via telehealth and often well suited to shy or anxious kids.
 We share screen, use interactive boards, send home tasks instantly.

 • Interactive whiteboards, screen-share games and live materials